Aml-Hassan-Abd-El-hamid/-wuzzuf_job_analyser/README.md

     ```
     poetry install
     ```
-    * You now can run `Poetry shell` in your terminal to activate the environment.
+    * You now can run `poetry shell` in your terminal to activate the environment.

 **To run the wuzzuf scrapper and save the scrapped data into a file do the following after setting up your enviornment:**<br>
-   * In the main folder of the project run the command `Poetry shell` in your terminal to activate the environment.
+   * In the main folder of the project run the command `poetry shell` in your terminal to activate the environment.
    * Run the command `cd scrapper/scrapper/spiders` in your terminal to get the folder of the spiders.
    * Run the command `scrapy crawl wuzzufspider -o your_file_name.csv` in your terminal.

 **To run the scrappy shell:**
-   * In the main folder of the project run the command `Poetry shell` in your terminal to activate the environment.
+   * In the main folder of the project run the command `poetry shell` in your terminal to activate the environment.
    * Run the command `cd scrapper/scrapper/spiders` in your terminal to get the folder of the spiders.
    * Run the command `scrapy shell` in your terminal to start the scrappy shell.
    * you can run the command `fetch('the website name')` in your terminal.